EzyCzy/EzyCzy.github.io/_posts/2023-09-04-what-kind-smart-am-i.md

 title: What kind of smart am I?
 date: 2023-09-04
 description: understanding the different kind of smart people out there (and me)
+giscus_comments: true
-tags: reflection human-behaviour
+tags: exploration
-category: exploration
+category: reflection
 ---

 One of my friend told me that I was a life smart person - someone whom nagivates life with the upmost efficient way -, I had always considered myself as a book smart person, I like to learn from theory and come up with solution using whatever knowledge that I've acquired thus far in my life.
 Before, I could deny that claim, I thought "maybe he has a point", so today I'm going to attempt to find a conclusive idea on what kind of smart am I.